 My wife reads a lot of thriller books.
 And I mean a lot.
 On our bookshelf, next to the likes of Stephen King, William Peter Blatty, Max Brooks and Jonathan Janz, are such authors as David Baldacci, Clive Cussler, and Chris Carter to name a few.
-I never cared for those authors, and as I watched my wife consume these novels on a daily basis, I grew agitated inside; why wasn’t she reading Grady Hendrix’s My Best Friend’s Exorcism, or Rosemary’s Baby by Ira Levin?
+I never cared for those authors, but as I watched my wife consume these novels on a daily basis, I grew agitated inside; why wasn’t she reading Grady Hendrix’s My Best Friend’s Exorcism, or Rosemary’s Baby by Ira Levin?
 Why, when there’s a wealth of dark, goose-skinning tales within reach, did she grab Steve Cavanagh instead of Michael McDowell?
 To rub salt in my already festering lesion of frustration, my wife is often seen choosing a book with a moody cover (usually a man silhouetted against a bleak woodland setting, or silhouetted man against a bleak roadside, normally close to a woodland), flicking through the first few pages, and then announcing, “I think I’ve read this.”
 I don’t know about you, but generally speaking, the books I read fall into two categories; the first being those that crawl under your skin and never leave, or those that I want to burn in a ceremony akin to that seen in the Wicker Man.
 Either way, I remember them.
 What I don’t do is re-read an unmemorable book.

 So what is it with the thriller genre?
 Is it too formulaic?
 Have all the good ideas been done to death (no pun intended) so everything is a copy of a copy of a copy?
 That would certainly answer why readers get confused.
 Or is it that the authors themselves are falling into over stretched tropes and bland prose making it had to differentiate between one famous hack over the other?
 I don’t think I’ll ever get to the real reason, and to be honest, I’m not truly bothered.
 What bothers me are books that don’t resonate with the reader.
 And this is why an author whose wheelhouse is horror ended up writing a thriller – if it wasn’t obvious enough, that author is me.